-It is also important to identify project outcomes that are directly related to the Project Objective(s).
-A common mistake made by Project Sponsors is when broad economic impacts are considered in the analysis, which are not directly aligned with the specific objective(s) of the project.
+It is also important to identify project outcomes that are directly related to the project objective(s).
+A common mistake made by project sponsors is that broad economic impacts are considered in the analysis, which are not directly aligned with the specific objective(s) of the project.
 For instance, while an infrastructure project may create employment, not every project will be economically feasible and, therefore, sustainable.
 Where relevant, for purposes of meeting government's socio-economic targets, employment numbers should however be quantified and recorded under employment categories such as "construction", "permanent", "temporary", etc.